-Turning to the respective contribution of each level of variation (i.e., individual, household, village, and beyond), we use the method outlined in equations 5 to 8 to do so for each country on the basis of our core specifications.
-Appendix table 4 presents those contributions, and figure 1 below summarizes those results.
-What is immediately striking about figure 1 is how, in almost all country-years, the bulk of the variation in support for FGC can be ascribed to household-level factors, the lone exception being Mali in 2001 which, given that Mali in 1995 and Mali in 2006 look very similar, is likely the result of sampling error.
+Turning to the respective contribution of each level of variation (i.e., individual, household, village, and beyond), we use the method outlined in equations 5 to 8 to do so for each country-year on the basis of our core specifications.
+Appendix Table 3 presents those contributions, and Figure 1 below summarizes those results.
+What is immediately striking about Figure 1 is how, in almost all country-years, the bulk of the variation in support for FGC among women aged 15-49 can be ascribed to household-level factors.
+The lone exception to this is Mali in 2001 which, given that Mali in 1995 and Mali in 2006 look very similar, is likely the result of sampling error.
 In addition, in all but two cases (i.e., Niger in 2012 and Nigeria in 2011), individual- and household-level factors explain over 80 percent of the variation in support for FGC.